alan-turing-institute/repro-catalogue/docs/example.md

 ```
 ls catalogue_results
 ```
+:warning: **Windows equivalent:** use the `dir` command instead of `ls`

 Two `.json` files will be listed, with different timestamps - these are from the two occasions we have used `catalogue`.
 We can compare the contents of the two files with
 ```
 catalogue compare catalogue_results/20200518-184447.json catalogue_results/20200519-141323.json
 ```
-Note that the timestamps used in your filenames will be different.
+Note that the timestamps used in your filenames will be different as they depend on the time you ran `disengage`.
 The comparison should yield
 ```
 NOTE we expect the timestamp hashes to differ.